Leading consumers to critical info

 Determine page tone and create visuals

-I facilitated brainstorms and sketch sessions to determine tone and messaging for the photos.
-We decided that the photos should help consumers feel calm, organized, and able to take action.
-I brought the concepts to life by gathering props, recruiting CFPB staff to serve as models, purchasing backdrops, creating a photoshoot schedule, and working with our multimedia team to shoot the photos.
+I facilitated brainstorms and sketch sessions to determine visual messaging and tone for the pages, deciding the pages should help consumers feel calm, organized, and able to take action.
+I created photo concepts, gathered props, recruited CPB staff to serve as models, created a photoshoot plan, art directed a photoshoot, and edited the photos for final placement on the pages.

 People exchanging money